Year-End Giving Information

 Some gifts involve a transfer back to the donor of goods or services by the charity.
 The charitable acknowledgement of gifts with a transfer back to the donor must show the value of the benefits transferred.
 For example, a gift by a donor for the annual charity dinner event will lead to a deduction that is reduced by the value of the dinner.

-If you are an IRA owner over age 70½, you may make a gift from your IRA custodian directly to a qualified charity.
+If you are an IRA owner over age 70½ (or 72 if born on or after July 1, 1949), you may make a gift from your IRA custodian directly to a qualified charity.
 The maximum IRA rollover gift of $100,000 per year is waived for this year.
 An IRA rollover gift also would qualify for part or all of your required minimum distribution (RMD).
 See Pub.
 590-B on IRS.gov for more details.

 Year-End Giving Guidelines

 As you prepare for the end of another year, please consider Mount Marty University in your year-end giving.
 Whether a cash or securities gift or an IRA rollover, please remember the following guidelines for your gift to qualify as a tax-deductible 2020 gift:

 - Drop off at our office before Christmas break (Dec 23-Jan 4)